Linear algebra and group theory: 15c. Basic operations

 \begin{definition} The easy envelope of a homogeneous group $S_N\subset G\subset U_N$ is the easy group $S_N\subset G^1\subset U_N$ associated to the category of partitions

 where $C=(C(k,l))$ is the Tannakian category of $G$. \end{definition}

-At the level of the examples, most of the known homogeneous groups $S_N\subset G\subset U_N$ are in fact easy.
-However, there are many non-easy examples as well, and we will compute the corresponding easy envelopes in several cases of interest, later on.
+At the level of examples, most of the known homogeneous groups $S_N\subset G\subset U_N$ are in fact easy.
+However, there are non-easy interesting examples as well, such as the generic reflection groups $H_N^{sd}$ from chapter 12, and we will certainly have an exercise at the end of this chapter, regarding the computation of the corresponding easy envelopes.

 As a technical observation now, we can in fact generalize the above construction to any closed subgroup $G\subset U_N$, and we have the following result:

 \begin{proposition} Given a closed subgroup $G\subset U_N$, construct $D^1\subset P$ as above, and let $S_N\subset G^1\subset U_N$ be the easy group associated to $D^1$.
 We have then